 There is No Cookie Cutter Approach to Social Media

-Hopefully this quote requires no explanation.
+Hopefully this social media quote requires no explanation.
 By the way, I read this quote in the blogosphere a long time ago in 2009 or 2010, so I hope the author of said blog post will comment and take ownership ;-)

 Image: Actual cookies of social media icons given away to guests at the Genworth Canada booth I spoke at at the Canadian Association of Accredited Mortgage Professionals (CAAMP) conference in Toronto.